semluc/Rnotes/_docs/SEM.md

 appeal; Interaction: test value reduces the negative positive effect of sources on fear.

-# Test multiple models at once
+# Test multiple models in a row
 This is a little example to specify a model and then change the name of the predictor  then test each model individually.

 ``` r